 Every business wants to stay top of mind with their customers.
 If you are, when the moment comes to buy, you’re the first place they visit.
 But even if you’re pouring millions of dollars into advertising, getting noticed isn’t easy.

-Behavioral science points to one key principle that can give brands an edge in the fight for a customer’s attention.
-It’s called the Mere Exposure Effect.
+But there's a behavioral science principle that can give you an edge - it’s called the Mere Exposure Effect.

 What is the Mere Exposure Effect?

 Coined in the 1960s by social psychologist Robert Zajonc, the Mere Exposure effect is a principle that states when people are familiar with something, they prefer it.
-And given a choice of two options, they’ll prefer the one they’ve been exposed to the most (even if it’s lower quality).
+And given a choice of two options, they’ll prefer the one they’ve been repeatedly exposed to (even if it’s lower quality).

 For example, a 2012 study of the Eurovision song contest discovered an interesting connection.
 The number of times an audience saw a contestant correlated with how many votes the contestant received.